 Let’s say both you and your partner are ready.
 You’re so ready, it’s ridiculous.
 What’s also ridiculous is the cost of that ring.
 How will you afford the engagement photos?
 The right time to propose is when you have the money to do so.
 Of course, don’t go crazy and try to spend way outside your budget.
 Set a reasonable goal and wait until that goal is achievable.
 This way, both you and your partner will have a stress-free engagement.
 You’ll be able to pick out the ring you want, and do other proposal surprises if you wish, without taking out a large loan.

 Time of the Year

 If the timing of the proposal is everything, what about the time of the year?
 If you’re thinking about proposing, but it’s the anniversary of a death or other sensitive event, maybe another time would be better.
 People often associate trauma with a time of the year in which past traumatic events happened.
 You may be chomping at the bit with excitement, but your partner won’t be fully ready.
 You want this to be an exciting moment for both of you so that you can relive the moment for years to come.
 Make sure the context surrounding the proposal event is good and you’re in the clear.

 The right time can feel elusive, but if you listen to your instincts and follow these tips, you should be able to avoid any major proposal snafus.
 Try to block out any voices telling you when you should pop the question and trust your own instincts.

 Society loves to tell us what to do.
-Some people see their friends or family get engaged and they think it’s way too soon, and others think the engagement comes too late.
+Some people see friends or family get engaged and think it’s way too soon, and others think the engagement comes too late.
 Don’t let the haters get to you.
-Look at it this way, if you’re seriously considering when the right time is, you’re already halfway there.
+Look at it this way: if you’re seriously considering when the right time is, you’re already halfway there.
 Good luck and happy proposing!